scalameta/metals/docs/editors/new-editor.md

 ## Metals server properties

-The Metals language server is configured through JVM system properties.
+The Metals language server is able to be configured through JVM system properties.
 A system property is passed to the server like this:

 ```sh
 # with `java` binary